-My husband and I were thrilled to go to Grand Cayman islands.
-This would be a first for the both of us.
-And what better way to experience an island for the first time than with your best friend, travel buddy and life partner.
-As soon as we got off the boat, we had a few things on our list that we wanted to do.
-We wanted to spend our time wisely.
-We arrived at 8am and were set to leave at 5pm.
-So, we wanted to cover as much as we could during that time frame.
-We had our breakfast on the boat, so our next stop was Seven Mile beach.
+I was so thrilled to go to Grand Cayman islands.
+This would be a first time visiting the island and I couldn’t wait to explore it all.
+So, Grand Cayman was one of the stops on my cruise.
+So, I had to maximize my time since we only had a few hours there.
+So, as soon as we docked, it was time to explore!
+We arrived at 8am and were set to sail at 5pm.
+So, I wanted to cover as much as I could during that time frame.
+First, I had breakfast on the boat, then my next stop was Seven Mile beach.

 Grand Cayman Islands Facts:

 Next stop, Seven Miles Beach.
 Seven Miles beach is best known for its beauty and was honored in receiving “The Caribbean’s Best Beach” from Caribbean Travel and Life Magazine.
 It’s the most popular, and most developed in the Grand Cayman’s.
 Seven Miles beach is the home of the islands luxury resorts and hotels.
 Despite its name, it’s actually stretches a bit over 6.3 miles.
 Once you walk the stretch you’ll be able to enjoy beach for miles, restaurants along the beach in and outside the resorts are open to the public.
 Definitely an area where tourist visit, an where we spent most of our time.
 You can enjoy water sports such as scuba diving and snorkeling which are the most popular activities on the island.
 Our day was spent enjoying the beach and having fun in the sun.
 We also, had fun on the jet ski’s!
 If you haven’t gone jet skiing before, I highly recommend it.
 It’s so much fun!